opentiny/tiny-engine-webservice/README.md

     <img alt="OpenTiny Logo" src="logo.svg" height="100" style="max-width:100%;">
   </a>
 </p>
-<p align="center">TinyEngine Web Service is a RESTful API responsible for providing data services, code generation services, and code release services to the front end.
+<p align="center">Tiny Engine Web Service is a RESTful API responsible for providing data services, code generation services, and code release services to the front end.
 It does not directly operate on the database, and data operations request interfaces from TinyEngine Data Center.</p>

 English | [简体中文](README.zh-CN.md)